uspgamedev/luasteam/docs/input.rst

 .. function:: input.stopAnalogActionMomentum()

     :param uint64 inputHandle: The handle of the controller to affect.
 Obtained from :func:`input.getConnectedControllers`.
-    :param uint64 eAction: The analog action to stop momentum for.
+    :param uint64 action: The analog action to stop momentum for.
 This can be obtained from :func:`input.getAnalogActionHandle`.
     :returns: nothing
     :SteamWorks: `StopAnalogActionMomentum <https://partner.steamgames.com/doc/api/isteaminput#StopAnalogActionMomentum>`_

 .. function:: input.triggerHapticPulse()

     :param uint64 inputHandle: The handle of the controller to affect.
 Obtained from :func:`input.getConnectedControllers`.
-    :param boolean rightController: If `false`, affects the left haptic touch pad; otherwise affects the right pad.
+    :param string targetPad: `Left` or `Right` depending on which haptic touch pad to affect.
+See `ESteamControllerPad <https://partner.steamgames.com/doc/api/isteaminput#ESteamControllerPad>`_.
     :param short usDurationMicroSec: Duration of the pulse, in microseconds (1/1,000,000th of a second)
     :returns: nothing
     :SteamWorks: `TriggerHapticPulse <https://partner.steamgames.com/doc/api/isteaminput#TriggerHapticPulse>`_